GoogleDistributedCloud/GDCBareMetal/README.md

 This GDC software-only for BM is a rebrand of Anthos (Anthos clusters on-prem or bare metal) where on prem CPUs are billed back to the GCP Project. see 2022 post in https://cloud.google.com/blog/topics/anthos/anthos-on-prem-and-bare-metal-are-now-gdc-virtual

-##### Architecture
-There are 4 levels of kubernetes clusters.
-- root admin bare metal OIRv2 cluster
-- one or more org-infra clusters per zone that use 3 bare metal blades across each zone in racks aa,ab,ac
-- zero or more shared org level clusters running on vm nodepools
-- zero or more standard project level clusters rnning n vm nodepools
 -
 ```mermaid
 flowchart LR